Fewones/Sketch-Blossom/README.md

 - Marwa - ..

 ## How to use the TinyCLIP Model
 The TinyCLIP Model is the model we use for zero-shot-image-classification.
 That means that you can draw anything and it will be classified to a label (e.g. plant types).
 This model uses a python script to run so the user has to download python and some packages for the game to work.
 All installation steps are planned to be automated.
+You currently also need to git checkout Issue34.
 ### windows
 1. From https://github.com/Fewones/Sketch-Blossom/releases/tag/sketchblossom-python-win download windows-latest.zip and extract it to `Sketch-Blossom\UnityGameFiles\Assets\Python`.
 2. Open the project in Unity.
 Due to the packages, this might take a while for the first time.